-Early childhood aggression may be mostly a result of genetics, but new research suggests that whether or not the tendency toward violence increases or decreases as kids grow up depends on environmental factors.
+Early childhood aggression may be mostly a result of genetics, but recent research suggests that whether the tendency toward lashing out increases or decreases as kids grow up depends on environmental factors.
 The findings, published in PLOS One, suggest that young kids who display physical aggression may be going through a natural cognitive and genetic growth.
 More importantly, they may not stay that way if their surroundings aren’t similarly aggressive.

 “Our results have revealed the importance of developing different prevention methods for reactive and proactive aggression, specifically by offering support to families and providing interventions in schools,” study co-author Stéphane Paquin, a Ph.D. candidate in sociology at Université de Montréal, said in a statement.

-Results showed that common genetic factors drove a majority proactive and reactive aggression at age six, as kids got older aggression was more influenced by environment.
-The findings reveal that genetic factors that cause 6-year-olds to be aggressive are different than the ones that cause kids to be less aggressive.
+Results showed that common genetic factors drove a majority proactive and reactive aggression at age 6.
+As kids got older, aggression was more influenced by environment.
 This indicates that a normal genetic maturation process is taking place that may signal the development of cognitive functions like decision-making, control, and concentration.

 Though important for potentially mitigating violent behavior in children later in life, the research has its limitations.
-Though the sample included over 1,000 kids, the sample was not large enough to account for potential sex differences.
-Twin studies also require some estimation about how much environmental and genetic factors matter and multivariate models come with caveats as well.
-The data needs to be duplicated the results and future research needs to look more closely at what environmental factors matter most for stoking or quelling aggression — information that Paquin is optimistic about uncovering.
+The sample included more than 1,000 kids, but it wasn’t large enough to account for potential gender differences.
+Twin studies also require some estimation of how much environmental and genetic factors matter, and multivariate models come with caveats as well.
+The data needs to be duplicated and future research needs to look more closely at what environmental factors matter most for stoking or quelling aggression — information that Paquin is optimistic about uncovering.

 “This work will also have a direct impact on clinical practices and prevention programs,” Paquin added.
-This could mean an entire generation of calmer, less violent kids, which is good news for everyone — even their parents who look more like hotheads by comparison.
+This could mean an entire generation of calmer, less violent kids, which is good for everyone — even their parents, who would look more like hotheads by comparison.